Cockatrice/Cockatrice/doc/doxygen/extra-pages/developer_documentation/loading_card_pictures.md

 - The **CUSTOM folder** (`<pictures directory>/CUSTOM/`).
 Every file in it is indexed recursively by its base name (both `baseName` and `completeBaseName`, so a file named `ExampleCard.jpg` is indexed as `ExampleCard`).
-The index is rebuilt every 10 seconds and whenever the pictures directory changes, so new files are picked up without restarting the client.
+The index is rebuilt every 10 seconds, so new files are picked up without restarting the client (changing the configured pictures directory only reassigns the search paths; the next timer tick rebuilds the index).
 - The **set-named subfolders** of the pictures directory: `<pictures directory>/<set code>/` and `<pictures directory>/downloadedPics/<set code>/`.